ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 ## Entity Property {#con-property}

 An entity property defines a property of an entity.
 It is similar to the endpoint property defined by Section 7.1 of [](#RFC7285).
-It can be network-aware but can also convey network-agnostic information such as geographical location.
+It can convey either network-aware or network-agnostic information.

 For example: